WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-29-upgrade-microservice-from-net-5-to-net-6.md

 ## Run the updated CI Pipeline

-Check-in your changes and the build pipeline in Azure DevOps should run successfully.
+Check in your changes and the build pipeline in Azure DevOps should run successfully.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/11/The-Net-6-build-was-successful.jpg"><img loading="lazy" src="/assets/img/posts/2021/11/The-Net-6-build-was-successful.jpg" alt="The .NET 6 build was successful" /></a>